apisec-inc/documentation/docs/OAuth2.0PC.md

    ![spa10](https://github.com/user-attachments/assets/7610705c-f409-46cf-99cc-8d8a8ff22bde)

-## Step 10: Confirm Login with SSO using OAuth2.0 - PKCE with Confidential Client
+## Step 10: Confirm Login with SSO using OAuth2.0 - SPA
 1. Launch the URL `https://myapps.microsoft.com/` and select the registered application which redirects the user to the APIsec application dashboard.
 2. Alternatively, the users may use the redirect link for the SP-initiated flow.